When the Relationship Meant to Hold You Didn’t

 In relational expectations.

-Over time, patterns form.
+Over time, protective responses take shape.
 Not as personality traits, but as adaptations.

 Ways of staying safe.

-This is part of what people are often describing when they use the term CPTSD.
+This is part of what many people are pointing to when they use the term CPTSD.

 But the label itself is less important than the structure underneath it:

-A nervous system shaped in relationship, adapting to conditions that were not fully supportive, consistent, or emotionally attuned.
+A nervous system shaped in relationship, adapting to conditions that were not consistently supportive, steady, or emotionally attuned.

-Why Insight Alone Does Not Change Emotional Patterns
+Why Insight Alone Does Not Change These Deeply Learned Responses

 You may already understand your patterns.